Are you an art lover planning a trip to Spain? Here’s my guide to the best art museums in Spain.

 - Address: Abandoibarra Etorb., 2, 48009 Bilbao

-Hours: July & Aug: Daily 10:00 am to 8:00 pm, Sept to June: Tues to Sun (closed Monday) 10:00 am to 8:00 pm.
+- Hours: July & Aug: Daily 10:00 am to 8:00 pm, Sept to June: Tues to Sun (closed Monday) 10:00 am to 8:00 pm.
 Same day reentry permitted.

-Entry fee: 13 euros, an audioguide is included in your entry fee.
+- Entry fee: 12 €, an audioguide is included in your entry fee.

 5. The Museum of Fine Arts, Museo de Bellas Artes, Bilbao

 If you’re an art lover, you should definitely head here.
 If you don’t love modern art, skip the Guggenheim and come here.

 Located in the Abando neighborhood, the museum boasts over 10,000 art works, arranged chronologically from the 12th century to the present.

 In 2018, the museum received a historic donation of a 1983 sculpture from Richard Serra, Bilbao.
 In July 2019, it chose an architectural team to oversee the enlargement of the museum, including restoring the museum’s original entrance.

 - Address: Museo Plaza, 2, 48009 Bilbao

-Hours: Closed Tuesday, Open Wed-Mon 10:00 am to 8:00 pm
+- Hours: Closed Tuesday, Open Wed-Mon 10:00 am to 8:00 pm

 - Entry fee: Adults: 9 €, free from 6:00 pm to 8:00 pm.
 You can purchase a combined ticket for the Guggenheim and Fine Arts Museum for 16 €

-Pro tip: If you can handle doubling up on museums, this museum is near the Guggenheim.
+- Pro tip: If you can handle doubling up on museums, this museum is near the Guggenheim.

 6. The Dalì Theater and Museum, Figueres